aldamrdash/Database-Engine-Bash-Project/README.md

 Run the first script to manage databases.
 Connect to a database of choice.
 Run the second script to perform operations within the connected database.

+Demo video :
+There is a demo video of run of project with some test cases in issues